pmadril/danklco.com-site/_posts/2013-08-17-new-apache-sling-resource-access-tags.md

 This method is cleaner and more consise and allows you to retrieve simple information from the Sling Repository without requiring any scriptlet code.
 The new tags are also now [documented](http://sling.apache.org/documentation/bundles/sling-scripting-jsp-taglib.html) including the attributes and example use of every tag and EL function.

 The new version of the Sling JSP Taglib will be released with Sling 7 and presumably the next version of Adobe CQ/AEM, however you can download and install it now.
 It is compatible at least down to CQ 5.4 and can be downloaded from the [Sling Project Downloads](http://sling.apache.org/downloads.cgi) page.

+To leverage the new Sling Resource Access Tags, simply download and install Sling JSP Taglib version 2.2.0 from Sling and update your Sling Taglib URI to:

+	<%@taglib prefix="sling" uri="http://sling.apache.org/taglibs/sling" %>

+This new Taglib URI will be used for all subsequent releases of the Sling Taglibs, so this will make your code more future-proof as well.